 As can be seen, a series of components are already listed and therefore active on the platform; others, of course, will be customized by hand.

 In line, a good rappresentment of the concept of subdivision into multiple files of the configuration file.

 As explained in the opening, the modification of these text files is dependent on the type of system and installation of Home Assistant in use.

 In the case of Raspbian + Home Assistant, it is possible to access the system via SSH (via terminal or via SFTP, via a typical FTP client) Filezilla) and overwrite / modify files; using HASSIOinstead, the most practical thing is that to install and use theadd-on "Configurator".

-With systems like Windows e macOS the thing is trivial: it is sufficient to find the files on the filesystem and modify them directly with a text editor present on the operating system.
+With systems like Windows e macOS the thing is trivial: just find the files on the hard disk and edit them directly with a text editor present on the operating system.
 We recommend the evergreen ATOM.

 |ATTENZIONE: remember that there is on our FORUM community an ad hoc section dedicated to Home Assistant, for any doubt, question, information on the specific merit of these components.|